 In Hong Kong's case, that meant they worked in Central, Admiralty and Wan Chai and lived on Victoria Peak, the Midlevels area or on one of the islands.
 That was when when regional and international travel required relatively a lot of time.

 Now, faster air travel, faster regional travel and the quicker pace of financial markets is making being able to work and live at the same place very important.
-The ICC Tower is innovative in fitting together fast transportation systems, residences, the hotel, and businesses in a planned community.
+The ICC Tower is innovative in fitting together fast transportation systems, residences, the mall, the hotel, and businesses in a planned community.

 Innovative Construction Techniques